lbwfff/lncRNA_derived_peptide_in_HCC/README.md

 ## STEP5 biostatistical analysis
 Before that we used s7_QC_for_protein_expression.R to charge the expression matrices obtained by reanalyzing the [Jiang et al 2019 dataset](https://www.nature.com/articles/s41586-019-0987-8) and the [Gao et al 2019 dataset](https://www.sciencedirect.com/science/article/pii/S0092867419310037?via%3Dihub), and we checked for the presence of batch effects.

 In s8_biomark.R we compared the predictive performance of models using canonical protein expression and lncRNA-derived peptides expression, and both were combined as biomarkers.
-These models included cancer tissue differentiation, survival prognosis prediction, and recurrence prognosis These models included cancer tissue differentiation, survival prognosis prediction, and recurrence prognosis.
+These models included cancer tissue differentiation, survival prognosis prediction, and recurrence prognosis.

 In s9_biostatistic_for_peptide.R we counted the biostatistical significance of separate lncRNA-derived peptides in the two datasets, and in s10_TCGA.R we discuss the lncRNAs from which these lncRNA-derived peptides originated in the TCGA-LIHC dataset for biostatistical significance.